satzh390/design/README.md

 - Showcase **clean code practices** (SOLID, design patterns, modular abstractions)
 - Explore **low-level design** (LLD) and **system design** topics in depth
 - Document trade-offs, edge cases, and performance considerations
-- Build a reference base that I (and others) can reuse for interviews, projects, and learning
+- Build a reference base that I (and others) can reuse for projects, and learning

 ---